perryfalcon0410/Carbon-Emission-Analysis/README.md

 |Gamesa Corporación Tecnológica, S.A.|9,778,464|
 |Daimler AG|1,594,300|
 |Volkswagen AG|655,960|

+The company with the highest contribution to carbon emissions is Gamesa Corporación Tecnológica, S.A., with a total of *9,778,464 pcf*, followed by Daimler AG with *1,594,300 pcf*, and Volkswagen AG with *655,960 pcf*.
+This highlights that Gamesa Corporación Tecnológica, S.A. has the largest impact on carbon emissions compared to the other companies listed.
 ___
 ### What are the countries with the highest contribution to carbon emissions?
 SQL query